10-4 or COPY THAT

 So lets begin:

 The tests were performed on an NTFS file system because I believe that is the most common file system used by corporations today.
-It also offers the more items with which we till perform the tests.
+It also offers the more items with which we will perform the tests.

 So number one is the fact that the software will be able to find unicode file names.
 Not necessarily display in full unicode format, but merely find and process those items.